Benefits of including original research in your marketing plan: Educate your clients, educate your sales team, inform your product design

 Throughout this process you will find opportunities to reuse the research content in other venues, such as articles, infographics, social media feeds, and PR releases.

-To learn more, purchase the Execsense e-book I wrote on this topic from Amazon entitled “Research Pays Off How Adding Proprietary Research Reports Can Help Boost Leads, Inform Clients, and Keep You Honest” (Kindle Edition)
+I wrote up a detailed guide to this approach published by Execsense in an e-book entitled “Research Pays Off How Adding Proprietary Research Reports Can Help Boost Leads, Inform Clients, and Keep You Honest“.